Fr3dd1e/Cyber-Resources/README.md

 **https://tryhackme.com/** - A great place to start with Cyber Security, they have loads of walkthrough and challenges around multiple areas in cyber security.
 Completely free for a large proportion of the content, although there is a subscriber feature.

+**https://www.rangeforce.com/** - Lots of free content, covers much more than just pentesting content.

 **https://overthewire.org/wargames/** - A large selection of challenges focusing on different areas, such as Linux, Web etc.

 **https://www.sans.org/** - SANS is great.
 They have such a wide variety of free content, from cheatsheets to free conferences.

 **https://www.cyberaces.org/** - Also developed by SANS, it's an online course of the basics, for free, of course ;)

+**https://enotes.nickapic.com/** - Another massive collection of notes, all created with love, by Nickapic.